openziti-test-kitchen/kubeztl/README.md

 1. Via the public Kubernetes API secured via mTLS.
 This is the default, out-of-the-box mechanism provided by Kubernetes.
 2. Via a tunneling app.
 I run Windows, so I'll use the Ziti Desktop Edge for Windows.
 3. Via a zitified `kubectl`.
 Here's where we'll get to see the power of a truly zitified application.
 We'll be able to access our cluster extremely securely using the Ziti overlay network without installing an additional agent.
-Once access to the cluster comes entirely from the [Ziti Network][8], we will be able to turn public access to the Kubernetes management API **off** entirely!
+Once access to the cluster comes entirely from the [Ziti Network][8], we will be able to turn **off** public access to the Kubernetes API!

 ***